-If your baby is at increased risk of developing food allergy, there are some steps that you can take that will help reduce your baby’s risk.
+If your baby is at increased risk of developing food allergy, there are some steps that you can take to help reduce your baby’s risk.

-Keep your baby’s eczema under good control.
+- Keep your baby’s eczema under good control.
 If your baby has eczema, try to keep it well controlled.
-This means keeping the inflammation down.
 If you need help to control your baby’s eczema, talk to your baby’s doctor or nurse practitioner.
 They can refer your baby to a pediatric allergist or pediatric dermatologist, if needed.

 - If you can, breastfeed your baby.
 Breastfeeding your baby may help prevent the development of food allergy.
 Since breastfeeding is linked to many other health benefits, Health Canada recommends breastfeeding until 2 years of age and beyond.

 Questions you may have:

 There is no need to avoid specific foods during your pregnancy or while you are breastfeeding to prevent food allergy in your baby.
-In fact, restricting your diet during pregnancy can make it harder to get the calories and nutrients you need to support the growth and development of your baby.
+Restricting your diet during pregnancy can make it harder to get the calories and nutrients you need to support the growth and development of your baby.

 - If I offer formula, can I offer a regular infant formula?

-If you offer infant formula to your baby, you can use a regular store bought cow-milk based product.
-Current research shows that regular formulas do not appear to increase the risk of developing milk allergy compared to modified formulas.
+If you offer infant formula to your baby, you can use a regular store-bought cow-milk based product.
+Regular formulas do not appear to increase the risk of developing milk allergy compared to modified formulas.
 Modified formulas include extensively hydrolyzed casein and partially hydrolyzed whey formulas.

-Introduce the common food allergens when your baby has shown they are ready for solid foods.
+- Introduce the common food allergens when your baby has shown they are ready for solid foods.
 For most babies this is at about 6 months of age.
-The risk of developing peanut allergy appears to be much lower in babies who had peanut introduced at about 6 months of age.
+Your baby is ready for solid foods when they can: